joanne342/bid-scrape/README.md

 *Libraries Used*

-    • pandas: For data manipulation and analysis.<bbr>
+    • pandas: For data manipulation and analysis.
     • os: To interact with the file system and identify the latest CSV file.

 *Step-by-Step Functionality*